FAQs

 About ACE

 Duke University and Stanford University launched the Rubenstein-Bing Student-Athlete Civic Engagement Program (ACE) in Spring 2015 to provide student-athletes with opportunities for immersive civic engagement experiences.
-For summer 2024, Stanford is pausing their involvement in the program, and ACE will run as a Duke-only program for student-athletes under the name of the Rubenstein Student-Athlete Civic Engagement Program.
-Recognizing the challenge for student-athletes to fully participate in many of the offered campus programs, Duke Athletics is meeting this need by offering student-athletes greater access to civic engagement and service opportunities through ACE.
+The program ran as a collaboration between Duke and Stanford until 2023 when ACE transitioned into a Duke-only program for student-athletes under the Rubenstein Student-Athlete Civic Engagement Program.
+Recognizing the challenge for student-athletes to participate in many of the offered campus programs, Duke Athletics is meeting this need by providing student-athletes greater access to global experiential education opportunities through ACE.

 Want to know more about ACE?
 Read more about the ACE program’s history and mission.